About SAC

 Organizational structure

-SAC comprises eight research divisions, listed below.
+SAC comprises seven research divisions, listed below.
 Collectively, they are responsible for sustaining research capabilities and for producing timely, high-quality analyses for sponsors.

 • Cost Analysis and Research Division.